 We will consider the needs of all children and young people with an EHCP, and make a risk assessment, consulting parents or carers, to determine whether children and young people with SEND will be able to have their needs met at home, and be safer there than attending school.
-The risk assessment will incorporate the views of the parents, child or young person and any other persons involved, such as social workers.
 Where the risk assessment determines a child or young person with an EHCP will be safer at home, we recommend they stay at home.
 Where the risk assessment determines a child or young person with an EHCP will be as safe or safer at school, we recommend they attend school.